java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/01_getting-started-with-java.md

 Exception in thread "main" java.lang.NoClassDefFoundError: HelloWorldApp/class
 ```

-A common mistake made by beginner programmers is to try and run the java launcher on the `.class` file that was created by the compiler.
+A common mistake made by beginner programmers is to try and run `java` on the `.class` file that was created by the compiler.
 For example, you'll get this error if you try to run your program with `java HelloWorldApp.class` instead of `java HelloWorldApp`.
 Remember, the argument is the name of the class that you want to use, not the filename.

 ```shell
 Exception in thread "main" java.lang.NoSuchMethodError: main
 ```

-The Java VM requires that the class you execute with it have a main method at which to begin execution of your application.
-A Closer Look at the [Adding Code to Your Class to Run it](id:first_app.getting_started#anchor_7) section discusses the main method in detail.
+The Java VM requires that the class you execute with it has a `main` method at which to begin execution of your application.
+A closer look at the [Adding Code to Your Class to Run it](id:first_app.getting_started#anchor_7) section discusses the `main` method in detail.

 <a id="going-further">&nbsp;</a>